h2oai/tutorials/Driverless AI/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities.md

 We can see a cycle of unfair charges added to an African American's criminal record with the above in mind.
 Given these points, we can see that having priors_count at the global level be the most significant deciding factor of a prediction can present problems when we know that the value of priosr_count can result from our existing racist criminal justice system.

 Generally speaking, we can say that our model's global behavior is biased, given how prior counts are derived in the United States (the dataset we are using holds information of people who were arrested in the United States).
 In a word, it seems that it will be wrong to make use of the priors_count feature in our model, knowing that it will disproportionately affect African Americans.
-If we were to look at the rf partial dependence plot in the surrogate model's tab, we would discover that as the count of priors_count increases, the probability of being predicted to be arrested within two years since the last arrest also increases.
+If we were to look at the RF Partial Pependence plot in the surrogate model's tab, we would discover that as the count of priors_count increases, the probability of being predicted to be arrested within two years since the last arrest also increases.
 And knowing that African Americans might have high prior count values due to our existing racist criminal justice system, it will be appropriate and moral to drop the priors_count feature.
 If we were to eliminate priors_count, the age feature would become the most influential feature when predicting recidivism within a two-year mark since a given arrest.
 Sadly, that will bring a similar problem that will discriminate based on age.
 Imagine for a moment being predicted to be arrested within two years since the last arrest only because you are young, between 20 - 25 years old; that seems wrong.
 All things considered, it will also be appropriate to eliminate the age_cat feature as well.

 Now, the two questions that come to mind now are: